You are here

 - ICD-10-AM Codes: G10

-This is a genetic disorder of the nervous system, progressively manifesting with a movement disorder (chorea) and then cognitive dysfunction and neuropsychiatric disorder.
+This is an inherited, progressive, degenerative disorder of the nervous system, manifesting with a movement disorder (chorea), cognitive dysfunction (ending in dementia) and psychiatric problems.

 Diagnoses covered by SOP